upvalue/react-native-alarms/README.md

 <receiver android:name="com.ioddly.alarms.AlarmRun" android:enabled="true"></receiver>
 ```

-If you want your application to launch at boot, so alarms can be restored, add this with your permissions:
+Optional: If you want your application to start on boot and fire a special @boot event, so alarms can be restored, add
+this with your permissions:

 ```xml
 <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED" />